riyash97/marketinsights/biodegradable-chelating-agents-market.md

-## Smart Luggage Market Surges with Technological Advancements and Travel Demand
+## Rising Demand for Sustainable Solutions Fuels the Biodegradable Chelating Agents Market

 The global Biodegradable Chelating Agents Market is experiencing robust growth as environmental concerns and stringent regulations drive demand for eco-friendly alternatives across industries.
 Biodegradable chelating agents—key components in water treatment, agriculture, personal care, and industrial cleaning—are increasingly replacing conventional, non-biodegradable compounds due to their lower environmental impact.